Join the hybrid format: (May 25) – June 5-13 – (June 25), 2021

 How to upscale and generalise solutions towards the glocal scale, keeping in mind globalisation and collective memory, and rural-urban interactions in the digital age.
 In Ostana, and from global places.

-Presenting and discussing results and solutions with the local community as part of the Regenerative Design Talk series.
-In Ostana, and from global places.
+Presenting and discussing results and solutions with the local community.

 June 14-25 Wrap-up phase (from home locations, free time choices, basic tutoring via Zoom)